22. Electrostatics

 Charging by induction

 If we want to use this effect to cause a more permanent charge in metals, we can use two pieces of metal instead of one.
 Placing a negatively charged object nearby two touching metal objects will cause the charges in the metal to redistribute.
 Repulsion causes the electrons in the metal to move as far away from the charged object as possible.
 As a result, the metal closest to the charged object will now contain a positive charge (Figure 22.5, left).
-If the two metal objects are now separated, and the charged object moves away, we are left with two charged pieces of metal (Figure 22.5, right).
+If the two metal objects are then separated, and the charged object moves away, we are left with two charged pieces of metal (Figure 22.5, right).
 Each piece now holds an opposite charge of equal magnitude.
 This process is known as charging by induction.

 A schematic of the charging by induction process, explained in the text.